isDisplayed, isSelected, isEnabled in Selenium

 js.executeScript(Script,Arguments);

-Script – This is the JavaScript that needs to execute.
+Script – This is the JavaScript that needs to be executed.

 Arguments – It is the arguments to the script.
 It’s optional